This blog post on a day trip from Taormina to Syracuse was updated in June 2022, after spending an additional week in Syracuse.

 Syracuse’s small train station is centrally located and we were able to walk from here to our first site: Parco Archeologico della Neapolis.

-2) Take the bus from Taormina to Syracuse
+2) Bus from Taormina to Syracuse

 Alternatively, travelling by bus from Taormina to Syracuse is an inexpensive option; albeit a far longer one.
 Buses to Syracuse run from Catania (half way between Taormina and Syracuse) and so will require a change.